AskTinNguyen/ue5-style-guide/MasterProjectTracker.md

 6. Developing comprehensive beginner-friendly C++ guides
 7. Refining and consolidating optimization guidelines for clarity and reduced redundancy
 8. Creating comprehensive UMG widget patterns and guidelines for C++ implementation
+9. Optimizing the development pipeline for AI-assisted C++ development

 ## Next Steps

 1. Complete the Beginner's Guide to C++ in UE5
-2. Complete the UMG Widget Pattern Library
-3. Create Editor Utility Widgets for common tasks
+2. Create Editor Utility Widgets for common tasks
-4. Develop automated testing tools for style guide compliance
+3. Develop automated testing tools for style guide compliance
-5. Create video tutorials for key systems
+4. Create video tutorials for key systems
-6. Implement example projects demonstrating the style guide in action
+5. Implement example projects demonstrating the style guide in action
-7. Add practical examples to optimization guidelines
+6. Add practical examples to optimization guidelines
+7. Create a comprehensive guide for using Cursor AI with UE5 C++ development
+8. Develop templates for common AI-assisted development patterns

 ## Known Issues